aadityapritam001/Emotion-Detection/README.md

 # Emotion-Detection
-Detect Image either Happy Or Unhappy
+Detect Image either Person is Happy Or Unhappy